 Watching how many calories you eat and following a diet balanced towards healthier foods are essential considerations, but not the only ones.
 Other factors, including how often and when you eat, can quickly undermine your good intentions.

 Eat a Nutritious Breakfast

 Breakfast is the most important meal of the day.
 This statement is hard to dispute for most, even though research findings are inconclusive.
 A robust and well-balanced meal at the start of your day will set you up for the energy boost you need.
 Plus, it will help you avoid snacking.

 If you've never eaten breakfast or just don't feel hungry in the morning, examine your eating habits later in the day.
 If you are bingeing over lunch or taking on excess calories to compensate for a missed breakfast, consider having one instead.
 Understand how your calorie intake differs with our without eating morning food and decide on what is best for you.

-There is no science that states many small meals is better than a few larger ones.
-However, with substantial portions, you risk overeating again and again.
-So the advice is to watch your portion sizes over the day, whether you are eating many times or only a few times is less relevant.
+There is no science that states many small meals are better than a few larger ones.
+However, with substantial portions, you risk over-eating again and again.
+So the advice is to watch your portion sizes over the day.
+Whether you are eating many times or only a few times is less relevant.

 Drink Plenty of Water

-The Department of Health advises between 75 to 150 mins a week of aerobic exercises, and strength training for all major muscle groups at least two times a week.
-This amount of activity doesn't sound like much but is probably more than most people are getting, and a reason why we add weight so quickly.
+The Department of Health advises between 75 to 150 mins a week of aerobic exercises and strength training for all major muscle groups at least two times a week.
+This amount of activity doesn't sound like much, but it is probably more than most people are getting and a reason why we add weight so quickly.